The Ultimate Guide to Puppy Feeding

 Dry Food

-Feeding puppies dry food once they have gained their adult teeth is encouraged by many trainers.
-Dry food is economical and useful for gum and teeth health by providing abrasion to reduce plaque, tartar, and maintain good overall dental hygiene.
-Dry food usually only contains about ten percent water and features high-quality components.
+Many trainers encourage feeding puppies dry food once they have gained their adult teeth.
+Dry food is economical and useful for gum and teeth health by providing abrasion to reduce plaque and tartar and maintain good overall dental hygiene.
+It usually only contains about ten percent water and features high-quality components.

 Moist Food